blossomingiris/React_Chat_app/README.md

 - user receives a message in real-time
 - user have conversation window with sent and received messages clearly distinguished from each other and ordered chronologically
 - user have history of past messages
-- robust (app has registration/login page and user authentication mechanism)
+- for authorized users
+- personalisation (user have username and avatar from Google/FB accounts).

 ## Quote from You